-Hassib: In the United States, we’ve had a hybrid approach, while, in the UK, Wunelli has developed a smartphone app that doesn't need any device; it collects the data on its own.
-We're taking the app that Wunelli has and merging it with what we have in the US market, so we can offer carriers a choice.
+Hassib: In the United States, it's a hybrid approach, while, in the UK, Wunelli has developed a smartphone app that doesn't need any device; it collects the data on its own.
+We're taking the app that Wunelli has and merging it with what we have in the U.S. market.

-Searles: We found that the standalone smartphone application with driver identification has been a massive step forward.
-In both the UK and the US we live in a society that looks for convenience.
-App-friendly consumers are very happy to download an app, and our apps deliver data that replicates what can be collected from hardwired boxes.
+Searles: We found that the standalone smartphone application with driver identification has been a massive step.
+It's inconvenient to have a box installed, but app-friendly consumers are very happy to download an app, and it will pass data to us in the same way that a black box would.

 What is your connected driver concept and how is it different from other approaches to UBI?

 Hassib: The smartphone enables this concept.
 When you look at telematics in the US, it's based on a device you put in the car.
-If I have multiple drivers in my household, the insurer can only look at the way the car is driven overall, irrespective of driver.
+If I have multiple drivers in my household, the insurer can only look at the way the car is driven overall.
 The connected driver concept brings telematics closer to the standard way of evaluating risk.
-In the past, you looked at a family vehicle's score based on a device in the car and that score might look so bad the insurer would demand a very high premium.
+In the past, you looked at a family vehicle's score based on a device in the car and that score might look so bad the insured would demand a very high premium.
 If you take the same family and look at the connected driver view, which takes into account the different drivers' behavior, and apply the rating factors, you could arrive at a very competitive premium, because you could price them better.
 We looked at data scored with these two methodologies and a lot of cases showed significant differences.
-It also provides the driver with instant feedback which means we can influence their behaviors and provide immediate assistance in response to an incident, such as roadside assistance.

 What are the strengths and weaknesses of smartphone apps and OBDII devices?

-Searles: Based on our experience of tracking GPS data continuously, we have created a smartphone app that will identify which driver is in the car.
-A deviceless app can give you driver attributes, but as an underwriter you can never be 100 percent certain they're driving in the car you've insured.
-If we're going to use data for the lifetime of the policy, the underwriter and pricing team will want more certainty that it's in the right car.
-The app creates a profile over time of the driver; origins, destinations, times combined with driving style; braking, acceleration, cornering and speed.
+Searles: With our smartphone app, we have very viable data that will identify which driver is in the car.
+A deviceless app can give you driver attributes, but you cannot be 100 percent certain they're driving in the car you've insured.
+If we're going to use data for the lifetime of the policy, underwriter and pricing team might want more certainty that it's in the right car.

-There's argument that with the OBDII port, it's proxy data because you see the results of the event, rather than the next generation of UBI modeling, which gets into the decisions behind the events, such as why someone consistently brakes hard at a certain time of day.
-The crucial thing about the hybrid solution is that you get the data reliability of the ODBII device as well as identifying the driver, as opposed to the connected car.
-So there are tradeoffs between a hybrid approach and a deviceless app.
-Insurers can select based on what’s important to them.
+There's argument that, with the OBDII port, it's proxy data because you see the results of the event, rather than the next generation of UBI modeling, which gets into the decisions behind the events, such as why someone consistently brakes hard at a certain time of day.
+The crucial thing about the hybrid solution is that you get the data reliability of the ODBII device, as well as identifying the driver as opposed to the connected car.

-Penny Searles: In the UK, the largest distribution channel is through price comparison sites where all insurers display prices.
-It's very aggressive in pricing, and the pricing gets adjusted within the day.
-There is little differentiation among insurers, and consumers are making decisions based mainly on price.
-Telematics has a major advantage here because it allows an insurer to differentiate.
-By understanding driver behavior, they can more accurately assess the right price for each risk so they attract the best risks and have an ongoing communication link with their customers.
+Penny Searles: In the UK, primary distribution is through price comparison sites where all insurers display prices.
+It's very aggressive in pricing and the pricing gets adjusted daily.
+Telematics has taken a bit of an upturn here because it allows an insurer to differentiate.
+Understanding driver behavior allows them to lower prices for good drivers and they're able to sell directly to consumers.

 Do these aggregation sites have any way to recognize a good driver and give him or her a better price?

-Searles: Not at this time.
-We are collecting that information from drivers so they can use it in the future.
-For example, a good driver on one of the safe driving products wants to take their data and give it to insurers and say, "What can you do for me?"
+Searles: Not at this time, but we are collecting that information from drivers so they can use it in the future.
+A good driver on one of the safe driving products wants to take their data and give it to insurers and say, "What can you do for me?"
 All aggregator channels are starting to work out how that can be done.
 One of the key reasons we were excited about LexisNexis is that their data distribution is far advanced to Wunelli's.
 Once aggregators are looking for that facility, LexisNexis can provide us with a very easy step into a data hub that allows that information to be distributed.

 How far away is driver data portability in the UK?

-Searles: In 18 months to two years.
-The customer is driving that in the UK.
-We can approach aggregators and say, "Let's build this facility in and give the customer a score at quote rather than a customer taking out a policy and having to prove their worth to the insurer.
+Searles: In 18 months to 2 years.
+We're driving that in the UK.
+We can approach aggregators and say, "Let's build this facility in and give the customer a score at quote rather than a customer taking out a policy and having to prove their worth.

 And what about in the United States?

-Hassib: We're a couple steps behind the UK in this regard, but we see signs in the US of carriers expressing similar desires in the future.
+Hassib: We're a couple steps behind the UK, but we see signs in the US of carriers expressing similar desires in the future.
 If I'm rolling off a telematics policy with carrier A and carrier B is interested in writing me a policy, they'd like to know my history rather than having to collect that data from scratch.
 But it will take much longer than 18 months.

 In the United States, Progressive has a very early start in UBI and a great deal of accumulated data that it sees as a competitive advantage.
 Why would insurers be willing to share their data with others?